paradise2580/CREDIT-PULSE/README.md

 ## Launch

-The link to the interactive dashboard is available on the repo's description.
+The interactive dashboard is built with Tableau and included in this repo as `Bank_Churn_Visualisation.twb`.
+Open it locally with Tableau Desktop (or Tableau Public) to explore the visualizations.

-This repo also contains the necessary files to run the visualization and database locally.
-Installation is necessary to host the visualization through localhost.
+This repo also contains the necessary files to run the ML app locally — see App Server Setup below.

 ---